shayantaghipour/shayantaghipour/README.md

-# 👋 Hey There these are MyFeatures
+# 👋 Hey There these are MyFeatures and Skills

 Welcome to my GitHub page and
 i work as a front-end web developer.